Kiruthika162003/-IFT-Data-Science-blogpost-template/_posts/2024-10-10-brief-tutorial-data-acquisition.md

 game_id = f"{season}{game_type}{game_number}"
 url = f"https://api-web.nhle.com/v1/gamecenter/{game_id}/play-by-play"
 ```
+Here, we have to bear in mind the composition of the Game ID, which is composed of three sections:
+1. The starting year of the season (e.g., "2020" for the 2020-2021 season).
+2. The game type ("01" for pre-season, "02" for regular season, "03" for playoffs, and "04" for all-star games).
+3. The game number, which differs between regular season and playoff games.
 __Making the Request:__
 It uses `requests.get(url)` to send a GET request to the API endpoint:
 ```python